-Today we’ll look specifically at the Ogallala aquifer, the way it works, the issues surrounding it, why it’s so important, and what’s at stake as we choose how to use this source of water for millions of people.
+Today, we’ll look specifically at the Ogallala Aquifer, the way it works, the issues surrounding it, why it’s so important, and what’s at stake for millions of people as we choose how to use this water source.

 Perhaps you are unclear on what an aquifer is – and don’t worry, you’re not alone.
 For a quick visual, think of digging a hole in the sand at the beach.
 Experiences from childhood or later should tell you that as you dig, the hole fills up – even if waves don’t come crashing into it from above.
-This is an example of how below a certain depth when the ground is permeable to hold water, it will become saturated by water.
+This is an example of how, when the ground is permeable to hold water below a certain depth, it will become saturated by water.

-Now take this metaphor of a hole on a beach, and apply it to an area near where you live.
+Now, take this metaphor of a hole on a beach, and apply it to an area near where you live.
 If you were to dig a well in a proper location, you would need to dig until you hit a water-saturated area.
 This area is called a water table.
-But beneath the water table, even deeper into the ground is something called an aquifer – which often holds massive stores of water.
+Beneath the water table – even deeper into the ground – is something called an aquifer, which often holds massive stores of water.

-According to the USGS, this deep into the ground, there are rocks with porous and permeable characteristics.
+According to the USGS, there are rocks deep in the ground with porous and permeable characteristics.
 So an aquifer is actually a body of rock through which water can easily move.
 This water-bearing rock body transfers water to various springs and wells.
 The amount of water that is transferred is heavily dependent on what type of rock makes up the aquifer.
 Groundwater can flow through an aquifer at a rate of 50 ft per year or 50 inches per century.

-The Ogallala aquifer is a shallow water table aquifer.
+The Ogallala Aquifer is a shallow water table aquifer.
 It is located under the surface of the great plains and the high plains region of North America.
 One of the world’s largest aquifers, it exists in an area that spans almost 200,000 square miles.
 It touches portions of 8 states: South Dakota, Nebraska, Kansas, Wyoming, Colorado, Oklahoma, New Mexico, and Texas.
 The aquifer is surrounded by an underground sediment layer of silt, sand, gravel, and clay.
-People living in such diverse areas as the texas panhandle and the remote hideaways in the rocky mountains depend on this aquifer for their drinking water.
-And over 27% of US cropland lies right over the aquifer.
+People living in such diverse areas as the Texas panhandle and the remote hideaways in the Rocky Mountains depend on this aquifer for their drinking water.
+In addition, more than 27% of US cropland lies right over the aquifer.
 It is a water supply for 30% of the groundwater used for irrigation in the US.